 Getting in shape as a senior can be difficult.
 If your parent or grandparent is recovering from an injury or has just lost the motivation to keep active on their own, consider recommending a trainer.
 There are specialists that work with seniors that provide senior-friendly activities, whether it’s flexibility exercises or gentle movements.
 These trained professionals know just what activities and exercises are best suited to the senior in your life.

-Video games aren’t just for the younger generations anymore. can keep seniors mentally stimulated and provide a gentle workout, too.
+Video games aren’t just for the younger generations anymore.
+Interactive gaming like Wii, can keep seniors mentally stimulated and provide a gentle workout, too.
 The games can be played in the comfort of their own home, all while encouraging play, interaction, and physical fitness.
 Plus, games can be the bonding connection between younger generations and seniors, making it a family-friendly activity that everyone can partake in.

 Aging is inevitable, but it doesn’t have to be something that your loved one dreads.
 Keep these tips in mind to help promote health and physical activity for a senior in you life.